 Each of the residents has a story to tell.
 Most often it is a sad story but there is a bright light that shines in them, which though clouded has to be discovered.
 That cannot be done by everyone.
 Dedication and professional training are two aspects required and Nest community Health Workers have that in abundance and are running the centre in an exemplary manner, and in tandem with all the wards of the Halfway Home.

-What Nest gives priority to the promotion of mental wellbeing and one of the principal means of achieving it is by its facilitation of the return of those institutionalised to their homes and communities and by minimizing the stigma attached to such illnesses.
+What Nest gives priority to is the promotion of mental wellbeing and one of the principal means of achieving it is by its facilitation of the return of those institutionalised to their homes and communities, and by minimizing the stigma attached to such illnesses.

 Another feature special to Nest as stated earlier is that it does not go to a community with a plan already drawn up.
 Nest approaches the community with an open mind and has a framework inspired by its mission statement within which it will operate: